 All short-term loans, except loans from third parties, are subscribed by Fluvius System Operator in the name and on behalf of the MEAs.

-No collateral is given in respect to the bank overdrafts (and in 2021 for a straightloan contract totalling 160.120 k EUR and a debit position on the current accounts of 108 k EUR; 2020: 47.600 k EUR).
+No collateral is given in respect to the bank overdrafts (and in 2021 for a straightloan contract totalling 160.120 k EUR and a debit position on the current accounts of 108 k EUR).
 Concerning the other loans, the MEAs guarantee their contribution to the capital and act in solidarity as joint debtors.